syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ### Adding the required JavaScript files

-Adding the required JavaScript files into your application plays an important role, without which the Syncfusion controls cannot be created.
-It requires the following mandatory common script files,
+Adding the required JavaScript files into your application plays an important role, without that the Syncfusion controls cannot be created.
+It requires the following mandatory common script files.
 •	jquery.min.js ( 1.7.1 and later versions)
 •	jsrender.min.js